dsadulla1/pytorch-YOLOv4/README.md

 You can clear the redis queue using `FLUSHALL` within `redis-cli` on commandline.

+## Monitoring processes
+How to check the current length of the current redis-queue: `watch -n 1 redis-cli -h localhost -p 6379 -n 0 llen image_queue` How to find the length of the log file: `watch -n 1 wc -l  ~/logs/app-server.log` How to check the load on GPU: `watch -n 1 nvidia-smi`

+`Ctrl + C` to quit from `watch`.

 ## Stop the servers
 In the following order:
 ```bash